nicelion/platformer/README.md

 - Create cover art for your game.
 Save it as a PNG file.
 Print it in color and I'll post it in the room.
 (NEW)
 - Add a PAUSE stage to the game which is activated when the player presses 'p' (or a button on the joystick).
 All movement and time should stop during a pause stage.
 Pressing 'p' again should resume.
 Be sure to show a message indicating the game is paused.
 (NEW)
 - Display actual hearts to show health.
 Show empty hearts when health is not full.
 (NEW)
 - Create a game with at least 4 levels total.
 Levels should be significantly different in layout and each should be at least 60 block long.
-(WIP)
+(NEW)

 ### Hard
 - Change the game so that it uses the XBox controller instead of the keyboard